Edinburgh: Event Details

 - Location: Start Line Village: Meadowbank Stadium

 The start line corral system allows for a smooth race start for participants of varying levels.
 Based on the estimated finish time that you provide on your race entry form, you are assigned a race number and corresponding corral, with other participants of similar running pace.

 Making Corral Changes

 To move back to a slower corral, simply start in that corral on race morning.
 No official corral change is necessary.
-If your training has gone better than expected, and you would like to move up to a faster corral, pick up your race pack (which contains your race number) at the Health & Fitness Expo and then proceed to the “Corral Change” table to be re-assigned to the appropriate corral.
+If your training has gone better than expected, and you would like to move up to a faster corral, go to the solutions marquee by the start line, and then proceed to the “Corral Change” table to be re-assigned to the appropriate corral.

 In an effort to provide every one of our participants with as comfortable a run as possible, a Wave Start will be incorporated for Rock ‘n’ Roll Edinburgh.